Asynchronous Callable Wrappers

 }

-In the first step, I pack the work packages in std::packaged_task (line 28 - 31) objects.
-Work packages are instances of the class SumUp (line 9 - 16).
-The current work is done in the call operator (line 11-15).
-The call operator sums up all numbers from beg to end and returns the sum as result. std::packaged_task in line 28 - 31 can deal with callables, that need two ints and return an int.
+I pack the work packages in std::packaged_task (lines 28 – 31) objects in the first step.
+Work packages are instances of the class SumUp (lines 9 – 16).
+The call operator does the current work (lines 11-15).
+The call operator sums up all numbers from beg to end and returns the sum. std::packaged_task in lines 28 – 31 can deal with callables that need two ints and return an int.

 Now, I have to create in the second step the future objects with the help of std::packaged_task objects.
-Exactly that is done in lines 34 to 37.
+Precisely that is done in lines 34 to 37.
 The packaged_task is the promise in the communication channel.
-I define in these lines explicitly the type of the future: std::future<int> sumResult1= sumTask1.get_future(), but of course, I can do it also implicitly: auto sumResult1= sumTask1.get_future().
+In these lines, I define the type of the future: std::future<int> sumResult1= sumTask1.get_future(), but of course, I can do it also implicitly: auto sumResult1= sumTask1.get_future().

 In the third step, the work takes place.
-The packaged_task are moved onto the std::deque (line 40 -44).
-In the while loop, each packaged_task (line 51-58) is executed.
-For doing that, I move the head of the std::deque in a std::packaged_task (line 52), move the packaged_task in a new thread (line 54) and let it run in the background (line 56). std::packaged_task object is not copyable.
-That's the reason, why I used move semantic in lines 52 and 54.
-These restriction holds for all promises, but also futures and threads.
+The packaged_task is moved onto the std::deque (lines 40 – 44).
+Each packaged_task (lines 51 – 58) is executed in the while loop.
+To do that, I move the head of the std::deque in a std::packaged_task (line 52), move the packaged_task in a new thread (line 54) and let it run in the background (line 56). std::packaged_task object is not copyable.
+That’s why I used move semantic in lines 52 and 54.
+This restriction holds for all promises but also futures and threads.
 There is one exception to this rule: std:.shared_future.

 In the fourth and last step, the four futures ask with the get call for the results and sum them up (line 61).